Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Frangokastello

-A magnificent Venetian castle built in the 14th Century dominates the town.
-During the Greek War of Independence, the castle witnessed a battle between the forces of the Greek independence leader Hatzimichalis Dalianis and the forces of the Ottoman Empire.
-According to tradition, each May on the anniversary of the battle, shadows of the armed Cretan soldiers who lost their lives there seem to march towards the fortress around dawn.
+A magnificent Venetian castle built in the 14th Century dominates this town.
+During the Greek War of Independence, the castle witnessed a battle between the forces of the Greek independence leader, Hatzimichalis Dalianis, and the forces of the Ottoman Empire.
+According to tradition, each May on the anniversary of the battle, shadows of armed Cretan soldiers, who lost their lives, appear to march towards the fortress at dawn.

 E4 European Long Distance Walking Path

-Starting on the Spanish side of the Strait of Gibraltar, the E4 continues through France, Switzerland, Germany, Austria, Hungary, Romania, Bulgaria and Greece.
-It visits Crete as well, and our swim journey is based under its gaze as it winds across the long dramatic coastal cliffs.
+Starting on the Spanish side of the Strait of Gibraltar, the E4 continues through France, Switzerland, Germany, Austria, Hungary, Romania, Bulgaria, and Greece.
+It visits Crete as well, and our swim journey is based under its gaze as we wind alongside the dramatic coastal backdrop.

 Trip Grading